 - require ongoing funding (such as permanent salary costs) and none has been identified

 - are a statutory duty of others, such as street lighting, road repair or traffic calming measures

 - require funding for the day-to-day running costs of organisations (such as utility bills, council tax, rent, insurance)

 - are of a specific political or religious nature or require participants of the project to hold a certain political or religious view

-- seek funding for routine repairs and general maintenance.
-The Fund will not support applications for Closed Circuit Television (CCTV).
+- seek funding for routine repairs and general maintenance

 - are for individual Speed Watch initiatives (requests for speed detection devices should be directed to Stephen O’Connell, Community Speed Watch Chief Training Officer at Sussex Police)

 For further details, read through the full guidance.